 Is a must-see for those visiting the Cuzco region.
 Every day, the streets fill to overflowing with artisans selling their goods and tourists from all over the world buying them.
 Sunday is the best and busiest day to visit by far.
 Villagers from miles around pack up their llamas and donkeys in the early hours of the morning in order to arrive and set up stalls where they sell vegetables and other produce.
 Even if you're not a shopper, the market is worth a visit.
 It's a great place to take photos and people-watch.
 Many of the cafés around the market have second-story balconies providing good views of the commotion below.
 The quality of the goods can be a little sketchy, and, if you're looking to spend a lot of money on any one item, you're better off in a fine gallery or store in Cuzco or Lima.
 But prices are low (though higher than in the Cusco markets) and it is a great place to buy memorable souvenirs for friends back home.

-is one of the most important archaeological region.
+It is one of the most important archaeological regions.
 Possibly its name comes from a very common type of Bird in this area known as "p'isaqa."
 Some scholars suggest that the pre-Columbian city was in the form of a "p'isaqa" representing the local faun.
-Today there are a colonial Town named P'isaq.
+Today there is a colonial Town named P'isaq.

-in the Inca City there is a famous Local Market ,full of crafts and local products.
+Inca City has a famous Local Market, full of crafts and local products.

 The archaeological complex of Ollantaytambo was a strategic military, religious and agricultural center.
-The architectural scene is exceptional in its the size, style and originality of its buildings.
+The architectural scene is exceptional in its size, style, and originality of its buildings.
 For the Quechua language, the name comes from the word

 Ollanta (which is the name of an Inca captain, whose story was saved as an oral tradition, and written as a drama of Antonio Valdez Urubamba priest in mid-eighteenth century) Also a Spanish derivation of the word tampu (Tambo)Quechua, which means